 Cotton IPM in Tennessee

-Typical yields in Tennessee average from 700-900 pounds of lint per acre.
-Estimated statewide insect losses in recent years have averaged about 5%, ranging from 3-7%.
-Insect pests usually cost Tennessee cotton producers from 40 to 70 million dollars annually.
-Most cotton is grown in the western part of the state, but about 25,000 acres are produced in Middle Tennessee counties (production map).
+Typical yields in Tennessee range between 750 – 1250 pounds of lint per acre.
+Estimated statewide insect losses in recent years have averaged about 4 – 7%.
+Insect pests usually cost Tennessee cotton producers over $100 per acre in control costs plus crop losses.
+Most cotton is grown in the western part of the state, but about 20,000 acres are produced in Middle Tennessee counties (production map).
 Historically, the boll weevil was the most important cotton insect pest in Tennessee.
 Boll weevil eradication is now complete and has eliminated economic injury to the crop by this pest.
-Growers in Tennessee still pay about $2 per acre for maintaining eradication.
-Bt cotton, primarily used for control of tobacco budworm and bollworm, is planted on over 95% of the acres.
-Over one-half of Tennessee’s typical insect control budget is accounted for by costs of Bt cotton, preventative insecticides used for thrips control, consulting fees, and maintainence of boll weevil eradication.
+Growers in Tennessee currently pay less than $2 per acre for maintaining eradication.
+Bt cotton, primarily used for control of tobacco budworm and bollworm, is planted on over 99% of the acres.
+Over one-half of Tennessee’s typical insect control budget is accounted for by costs of Bt cotton, preventative insecticides used for thrips control, consulting fees, and maintenance of boll weevil eradication.
 Tarnished plant bug, clouded plant bug, stink bugs and spider mites are other pests of primary economic importance.
+Specific information about the scouting and management of insect and mite pests in cotton is available at the site linked below.